MEES changes 2025–2030: what landlords need to do

 How to plan capex against a moving target

 Three principles tend to age well regardless of where MEES lands.
 First, prioritise measures that pay back regardless of compliance.
 Loft insulation, LED lighting upgrades, and modern controls reduce running costs and tenant bills, and they lift the EPC at the same time.
 These are easy yeses.
 Second, sequence boiler replacement carefully.
 Swapping an old G-rated boiler for a new A-rated combi is a high-value EPC uplift, but if a heat pump is on your medium-term roadmap, the timing matters — a heat pump install effectively replaces the boiler again, so a £3,000 boiler swap a year before a heat pump is sunk cost.
-Third, defer expensive solid-wall insulation until you know the cost cap.
-Solid-wall internal insulation is one of the most expensive EPC measures (£8,000–£15,000 for a typical 3-bed house) — it makes sense if MEES C lands with a cost cap that absorbs it, but it's a high-risk speculative spend before the regulation is final.
+Third, treat solid-wall insulation as the decision the £10,000 cap forces.
+Solid-wall internal insulation is one of the most expensive EPC measures (£8,000–£15,000 for a typical 3-bed house) — on many solid-wall properties it will consume the entire announced cap on its own, which is exactly the situation the cost-cap exemption exists for.
+Wait for the 2027 regulations to confirm the detail before committing to it speculatively.

 On all of this, an EPC assessment from a qualified Domestic Energy Assessor (DEA) is the cheap diagnostic — typically £60–£120 — and it gives you the recommendations report, which lists the highest-impact measures for that specific property in priority order.